Cray-HPE/docs-csm/operations/CSM_product_management/Configure_the_root_Password_and_SSH_Keys_in_Vault.md

-# Configure the `root` password and SSH keys in Vault
+# Configure the `root` Password and SSH Keys in Vault

 This procedure sets the `root` user password and SSH keys on management nodes.
 The `root` password and SSH keys are set and managed in Vault, and they are applied on management nodes by the